 - Our Services Includes:

-- Meals as mentioned in the itinerary (B= Breakfast, L= Lunch, D= Dinner)
+- Meals as mentioned (B= Breakfast, L= Lunch, D= Dinner)

-- English speaking local guide (for other languages supplements apply)
+- English speaking guide or representative

-- Tours and transfers by private air-conditioned vehicles
+- Tours and transfers as mentioned by private air conditioned vehicle

-- Entrance fees for all visits as mentioned in the itinerary
+- Entrance fees for mentioned visits

 - Our Services Do Not Includes:

-- Any other meals not mentioned above.
+- Other meals than mentioned